rajneeshhajelanet-byte/Workshop/workshop_1.md

 # AI/ML & Agentic AI — Workshop
 ### For Enterprise/Solution Architect & AI Leadership Roles

-This expands the topics from your target JDs into full talking points: **what it is, why interviewers ask it, the answer structure, and how it maps to your PayerIQ project.** Use it to build 2–3 STAR stories, not to memorize definitions.
+This expands the topics from your target JDs into full talking points: **what it is, why interviewers ask it, the answer structure, and how it maps to your project.** Use it to build 2–3 STAR stories, not to memorize definitions.

 ---